open-telemetry/oteps/text/0005-global-init.md

 There may be loss of metrics at startup.

-Metric SubMeasure objects (i.e., metrics w/ predefined labels) initialized before the SDK is installed will redirect to the global SDK after it is installed.
+Metric instruments and handles initialized before the SDK is installed will redirect to the global SDK after it is installed.

 ### Concrete types